 There are many people to vaccinate and the vaccination campaign is likely to take a period of months.
 We will be running day to day GP services alongside our covid immunisation clinics.

-The priority list as advised by NHS England is as follows:
+The priority list for Phase 1 as advised by NHS England is as follows:

 Further information about who is eligible to receive a covid vaccine and in which order of priority can be found at the below web link:

 We will be sure to make efforts to contact each eligible patient when their cohort is due to be vaccinated.
 If you are 'cohort' is open and you haven't yet been invited for a vaccine at the surgery please telephone us on 01825 766055 to get booked in.